badetitou/tlpc-sensor/README.md

 # Time-Lapse Performance Counters (TLPC) Sensor

-TLPC-sensor aims at providing an API to measure various Performance Counters, such as the number of executed intructions and cycles, or energy consumption (with RAPL) in a time-lapse, designed by the call of the function `start()` and `stop()`.
+TLPC-sensor aims at providing an API to measure various Performance Counters, such as the number of executed instructions and cycles, or energy consumption (with RAPL) in a time-lapse, designed by the call of the function `start()` and `stop()`.

 ## Install

-You need to install [libpfm4](https://github.com/gfieni/libpfm4) Then, you can run:
+You need to install [libpfm4](https://github.com/gfieni/libpfm4)

+Then, you can run:
 ```sh
 git clone http://github.com/davidson-consulting/tlpc-sensor.git